1960 Bathurst 100

 The 1960 Bathurst 100 was a motor race staged at the Mount Panorama Circuit near Bathurst in New South Wales, Australia on 18 April 1960.
-The race was contested over 26 laps at a total distance of approximately 100 miles and it was Round 2 of the 1960 Australian Drivers' Championship.
+It was contested over 26 laps, a total distance of approximately 100 miles.
+The race, which was promoted by the Australian Racing Drivers Club Ltd., was Round 2 of the 1960 Australian Drivers' Championship.

 The race was won by Alec Mildren driving a Cooper T51 Maserati.